+The 8-bit CRC is calculated according to the procedure described in 24.2.8.2.2.2.5 CRC calculation for S1G SIG-B field.

 TGah Editor: Please add the following section of text to the section below 24.3.8.2.2.2.4 to resolve CID 5154

+CRC calculation for S1G SIG-B field

+The CRC protects the MCS and Reserved field bits of the SIG-B field.
+The value of the CRC field shall be the ones complement of

+crcD=MD⊕IDD8 modulo G(D)

+Where

+MD=m0DN+m1DN-1+ ⋯+mND0 is the MCS and Reserved field appended (bits 0~N of SIG-B) and represented as a polynomial

+Where

+N is 11, 12, 14, and 14 for 2 MHz, 4 MHz, 8MHz, and 16 MHz SIG-B fields, respectively

+mi is the i-th bit of the corresponding SIG-B field

+ID=i=N-7NDi are the initialization values that are added to the first 8 bits of the SIG-B fieldGD=D8+D2+D+1 is the CRC generating polynomial

+crcD=c0D7+c1D6+…+c6D+c7

+The CRC field is transmitted with c7 first.

+Figure 20-8 in Section 20.3.9.4.4 CRC calculation for HT-SIG shows the operation of the CRC using the same generator polynomial.
+For SIG-B CRC operation specifically, the bits will be input serially from mN to m0.

 TGah Editor: Please modify the following text to the section below to resolve CID 5158 for section 24.3.8.3.4

 The SIG field of S1G_1M is composed of six OFDM symbols, SIG-1 ~ SIG-6, each containing 6 data bits, as shown in Table 24-18 (Fields in the SIG field of S1G_1M PPDU).
 SIG-1 is transmitted first and SIG-6 is the last.
 The SIG field symbols shall be BCC encoded at rate, R = 1/2, and repeated two times for the encoded bits within each OFDM symbol, interleaved, mapped to a BPSK constellation, and have pilots inserted, following the steps for MCS10 transmission flow described in Clause 24.3.9 (Data field).
 The stream of 144 complex numbers generated by these steps (before pilot insertion) is divided into six groups of 24 complex numbers , , where respectively.
 All the 144 complex numbers are BPSK modulated.
 The first 24 complex numbers form the first symbol of SIG field; and the second 24 complex numbers form the second symbol of SIG field, and so forth.